ropensci-archive/opendata/README.md

 -   [ggmap](http://cran.rstudio.com/web/packages/ggmap/index.html): Allows for the easy visualization of spatial data and models on top of Google Maps, OpenStreetMaps, Stamen Maps, or CloudMade Maps using ggplot2.
 -   [leafletR](http://cran.rstudio.com/web/packages/leafletR/index.html): Allows you to display your spatial data on interactive web-maps using the open-source JavaScript library Leaflet.
 -   [osmar](http://cran.rstudio.com/web/packages/osmar/index.html): This package provides infrastructure to access OpenStreetMap data from different sources to work with the data in common R manner and to convert data into available infrastructure provided by existing R packages (e.g., into sp and igraph objects).
--   The [<span class="Ohat">R2GoogleMaps</span>](http://www.Omegahat.org/R2GoogleMaps/) (not on CRAN) package - which is different from RgoogleMaps - provides a mechanism to generate JavaScript code from R that displays data using Google Maps.
+-   The [R2GoogleMaps](http://www.Omegahat.org/R2GoogleMaps/) (not on CRAN) package - which is different from RgoogleMaps - provides a mechanism to generate JavaScript code from R that displays data using Google Maps.
 -   [RgoogleMaps](http://cran.rstudio.com/web/packages/RgoogleMaps/index.html): This package serves two purposes: It provides a comfortable R interface to query the Google server for static maps, and use the map as a background image to overlay plots within R.
--   The [<span class="Ohat">RKML</span>](http://www.Omegahat.org/RKML/) (not on CRAN) is an implementation that provides users with high-level facilities to generate KML, the Keyhole Markup Language for display in, e.g., Google Earth.
+-   The [RKML](http://www.Omegahat.org/RKML/) (not on CRAN) is an implementation that provides users with high-level facilities to generate KML, the Keyhole Markup Language for display in, e.g., Google Earth.
--   [<span class="Ohat">RKMLDevice</span>](http://www.Omegahat.org/RKMLDevice/) (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).
+-   [RKMLDevice](http://www.Omegahat.org/RKMLDevice/) (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).
 -   [rydn](https://github.com/trestletech/rydn) (not on CRAN): R package to interface with the Yahoo Developers network geolocation APIs.

-### Marketing

--   anametrix: Bidirectional connector to Anametrix API.

-### Media: Images, Graphics, Videos, Music

--   [imguR](http://cran.rstudio.com/web/packages/imguR/index.html) ( [GitHub](https://github.com/leeper/imguR)): A package to share plots using the image hosting service [Imgur.com](http://www.imgur.com). knitr also has a function `imgur_upload()` to load images from literate programming documents.
--   [RLastFM](http://cran.rstudio.com/src/contrib/Archive/RLastFM/): A package to interface to the last.fm API.
-Archived on CRAN.
--   [rscribd](https://github.com/leeper/rscribd) (not on CRAN): API client for publishing documents to [Scribd](http://www.scribd.com).
--   The [<span class="Ohat">RUbigraph</span>](http://www.Omegahat.org/RUbigraph/) (not on CRAN) package provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
-You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.

 ### NCBI